 And the answer is that the upcoming week is a good time to look.
-For example, view the moon in your eastern sky before going to bed this evening, April 13, and then look for the moon low in your western sky right after sunrise, April 14.
+For example, you might view the moon in your eastern sky before going to bed this evening, April 2, and then see the moon low in your western sky right after sunrise, April 3 .

 In the days following full moon – in other words, around now – the waning gibbous moon is rising later each night and setting in the west later each day after sunrise.

 So, in the several mornings following full moon – after sunrise – look for the waning gibbous moon in the west during the morning hours.
-At mid-northern latitudes in North America, the moon will set about an hour (or more) after sunrise on April 14, 2017, and it’ll set roughly 45 minutes later after sunrise each day thereafter.
+At mid-northern latitudes in North America, the moon will set roughly two hours after sunrise on April 3, 2018, and it’ll set later after sunrise each day thereafter.